We’re often asked, “Do I need a criminal lawyer in Colorado?” The answer is a resounding YES.

 So, yes.
 It’s critical that you hire a criminal defense attorney when you’re a suspect in a crime or have been arrested.
 At any and every point, it’s not too soon.
 Whether you’ve just been accused, already received charges, have been convicted, or have served your time and are now facing a felony probation violation, Jeff Weeden can help.

 Aggressive, Respected Criminal Defense Attorney Jeff Weeden Represents Defendants Within and Outside the Denver Metro

-A trusted advocate during his nearly 20 years representing those accused of crimes, attorney Weeden has represented clients throughout Colorado including Adams, Arapahoe, Aurora, Boulder, Broomfield, Denver, Douglas, Gilpin, Jefferson, Larimer, Morgan, Weld counties and beyond.
+A trusted advocate during his nearly 20 years representing those accused of crimes, Denver criminal attorney Weeden has represented clients throughout Colorado, including Adams, Arapahoe, Aurora, Boulder, Broomfield, Denver, Douglas, Gilpin, Jefferson, Larimer, Morgan, Weld counties, and beyond.